natesilva/big-config/README.md

 Settings from the `default` directory are read first.
 Then settings from the environment directory (`production` or `development`) are merged in, followed by settings from the `local` directory.

-The selected environment is specified using the `NODE_ENV` environment variable, first made popular by Express.

-If `NODE_ENV` is set to `development`, you end up with the following database settings:
+The selected environment is specified using the `NODE_ENV` environment variable.
+If `NODE_ENV` is set to `development`, you will end up with the following database settings:

 ```yaml
 {